History History

 Unification of the Mongolian tribes by Chinggis Khan

-Temujin is proclaimed Chinggis Khaan by the Khuriltai, the plenary assembly of the tribal chiefs, who recognize his sovereignty.
-He promulgates the Yassa, his legal and moral code which recalls above all his sovereignty, the unification of the Mongolian clans and the penalties in case of violation of the law.
-He imposes the Khalkha as a common language to the unified tribes.
+Temujin is proclaimed Chinggis Khan by the Khuriltai, the plenary assembly of tribal chiefs, who recognize his sovereignty.
+He promulgates the Yassa, his legal and moral code that recalls above all his sovereignty, the unification of Mongol clans and the penalties for breaking the law.
+He imposed Khalkha as the common language of the unified tribes.

 1209